moj-analytical-services/user-guidance/source/documentation/tools/data-uploader/index.md

 All Data that has been uploaded is subsequently moved to the AP at 1am every day.
 It can take up to 24 hours for a newly created database to show, data table and newly uploaded data to appear on the Analytical Platform.
 If you have created a new database the next step is to request access to it from the MoJ Analytical Platform; instructions to do so may be found [here](https://github.com/moj-analytical-services/data-engineering-database-access).

 ## Getting access to uploaded data
-Data uploaded via the uploader are inacessible be default.
+Data uploaded via the uploader are inacessible by default.
 To gain access, a database file and project access file need to be created in https://github.com/moj-analytical-services/data-engineering-database-access.

 Here is an example for the cjs dashboard: https://github.com/moj-analytical-services/data-engineering-database-access/tree/main/database_access/cjs_dashboard